swing-research/PatternRecognition-jupyterbook/_sources/denoise-deblur.md

 axs[0].imshow(x_blur, cmap='gray')
 axs[1].imshow(x_blur[100:170, 200:300], cmap='gray');
 ```
-A simple way of looking at blurring is that we are averaging a pixel location using the value of it neighbours.
+A simple way of looking at blurring is that we are averaging a pixel using the value of it neighbours.
 Thus blurring is a linear operation.
 For an image $\vx$, let us assume that $\mB$ is a blurring matrix.
-Then the blurred image is obtained as
+Then the blurred image is obtained as:

 $$
  \vy = \mB \vx
 $$

-In practice, this blurring can be represented by a convolutional filter.
-Thus if we know the filter coefficients, the fourier representation of the blurred image is
+In practice, a convolutional filter can be used to simulate this blurring.
+Assuming we know this filter, the Fourier trasnform of the blurred image is, using the filter and the original image is:

 $$
 Y[\vk] = B[\vk]X[\vk]